Avisek9/library-management-system/README.md

   - Books
   - Categories
 - REST APIs for storing, updating, retrieving, and deleting library data
-- Database persistence using Hibernate ORM and MySQL
+- Database persistence using Hibernate ORM
+- H2 used for development with easy switching to MySQL for production
 - Application-level data validation and consistency checks
 - Clean and scalable backend architecture
 - Fully testable using Postman